Theology in the Curriculum: What’s Happening at Notre Dame?

 • NDaniels

 What then is the purpose of a Catholic Education?
-The “cultivation of the intellect” in the light of our Catholic Faith.
+The “cultivation of the intellect” in light of our Catholic Faith.

 No doubt, the co-chairs of the newly formed committee recognize the self-evident truth, that without God, there would not be The Laws of Nature, thus Science, Math, History, Literature, Philosophy…would simply not exist.